eemani47/Performance-Comparison-of-OFDM-and-OTFS-in-Doubly-Selective-Wireless-Channels/README.md

 **Cyclic prefix.** The resolved channel span is 14 taps, i.e. 13 samples of memory.
 BER is 5.21 × 10⁻³ with no CP and flattens at roughly 2.5 × 10⁻³ once the CP reaches 8 samples.
-The nominal 32-sample CP is comfortably sufficient.
+The nominal 32-sample CP carries a 2.5x margin.
 The CP-stress sweep transmits the previous block as well, so insufficient CP produces genuine inter-block interference.